Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter27.rst

             .. group-tab:: None

-:py:meth:`.Calc.call_fun` is passed the Calc function name and and optionally an sequenence of arguments.
+:py:meth:`.Calc.call_fun` is passed the Calc function name and and optionally an sequence of arguments.
 The function's result is returned as an Object instance.

 Several examples of how to use :py:meth:`.Calc.call_fun` can be found in the |fun_ex|_ example: